Random fields and the geometry of Wiener space: Key ingredients for a tube formula

-The object $(E^F)^*\delta_{\mbu}$ is almost the surface measure needed in \eqref{eq:mink:finite:2} but it is just a generalized Wiener functional, i.e. distribution on $X$, at this point.
+The object $(E^F)^*\delta_{\mbu}$ is almost the surface measure needed in \eqref{eqminkfinite2}, but it is just a generalized Wiener functional, that is, distribution on $X$, at this point.
 If we are to justify our Taylor series expansion via a dominated convergence argument, we need to know that it has a representation as a measure on $X$.

 Clearly, for positive $G\in D^{q}_{\a}(X;\real)$, we shall have